MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample7.md

 # Example 7: Add 3D viewer to OrthoView2D {#TutorialVisualizationExample7}

 ## Introduction
-In this example we like to use the `OrthoView2D` module and add a 3D viewer to the layout *Cube*.
+In this example we will use the `OrthoView2D` module and add a 3D viewer to the layout *Cube*.

 ## Steps to do
 ### Develop your network